djvov/esp8266-blynk-bot/README.md

 ### Movement functions

 All movement (forward, backward, left, right) functions excluding STOP has two parameters, delay (uses in auto walk mode), and speed.
 If auto walk mode is activated, speed takes from function parameter, in manual mode speed takes from global variables spd, that regulates from blynk app by slider widget.
-And we enable `timerStena` in forward function.
+And we enable `timerStena` in forward function when manual mode is activated.
 And I write in terminal what's going on.

 ```c
 void stp(int f) { // стоп